minqwq/pyos-improved/README.md

 A:tell me and i will fix it

 Q:i want new somethings
 A:tell me and i will try to make you want

+Q:how to shutdown
+A:type <code>shutdown</code>